 Energy revenues (electricity and natural gas) typically include the sale of the commodity and charges from the transportation, transmission, distribution or delivery of energy.
-Under current law, total utility tax revenues come from transportation and distribution charges attributable to residential customers only.
+Under current law, total utility tax revenues come from transmission and distribution charges attributable to residential customers only.
+Therefore, the non-taxable commodity portion is removed from the final calculation of forecasted utility revenue.